joshcasino/leap-year/README.md

-One or more consonants, move all to end and add "ay" / Proper / Operpray First consonants with "qu", move "qu" to end and add "ay" / Quick / Ickquay First consonants include "qu" but doesn't start with "qu", add all consonants to end and add "ay" / Squid / Idsquay
+One or more consonants, move all to end and add "ay" / Proper / Operpray First consonants with "qu", move "qu" to end and add "ay" / Quick / Ickquay First consonants include "qu" but doesn't start with "qu", add all consonants to end and add "ay" / Squid / Idsquay Consists of numeric characters, return the same / 1234 / 1234